-Mains electricity is installed.
-The meter and consumer unit are located in the hall.
+Electricity Mains electricity is installed.
+The meter and consumer unit are located in the hall cupboard by the entrance door.
 The system appears to be of a modern 13 amp type and design.
 The switch and socket outlets are plastic and the wiring is sheathed with PVC, where visible.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently or meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Gas Gas is supplied from the mains.
-The meter is located in the hall cupboard.
+The meter is located in the kitchen.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently or meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
+If any services are turned off, the surveyor will state that in the report and will not turn them on

-Water, plumbing, bathroom fittings Water is supplied from the mains.
-The external stop tap is located in the pavement.
-The internal stop tap is located beneath the kitchen sink.
-The rising main is not visible.
+Water, plumbing, bathroom fittings

+Water is supplied from the mains.
 The distribution pipes are a mixture of copper and plastic.
-The bathroom contains a bath/shower, basin and w.c.
+The bathroom contains a bath, basin and w.c.
+The shower room contains a shower enclosure, basin and w.c.
+It is common for water spillages to occur around bath and shower areas.
+Such leakages if left unchecked can give rise to deterioration in concealed areas.

 Visual inspection of the accessible pipe work, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Heating and hot water The property is heated by a gas fired boiler.
+Heating and hot water

+The property is heated by a gas fired boiler.
 Heating to the rooms is provided by water filled radiators.

 Hot water is stored in a storage cylinder.
-Local heating is provided by an electric fire.

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

+Drainage

-Drainage The property is believed to be connected to mains drainage.
+The property is believed to be connected to mains drainage.

 Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

-Fire, smoke and burglar alarms The property has smoke detectors.
-The property has a burglar alarm system.
+Fire, smoke and burglar alarms

+The property has a smoke detector.

+The property has a remote door entry system.

 Visually inspected where appropriate.

 No tests whatsoever were carried out to the system or appliances.